er-anuragkumar/anz-account-transaction-apis/README.md

 [1.3] Maven for Build

-[1.4] Swagger 2.0 for API Documenation & Testing
+[1.4] Swagger 2.0 for API Documentation & Testing

 [1.5] Mockito & JUnit for automated testing

 [1.6] Exception & Error Handling

-[2] Prequisites for running the Application:
+[2] Perquisites for running the Application:
 -----------------------------------------------------------
 ```
 JDK 1.8